Corporate Plan2024–25

 Regulator performance

-The AEC’s regulatory responsibilities under the Commonwealth Electoral Act 1918 (Electoral Act) involve administering:
+The AEC’s regulatory responsibilities under the Electoral Act and the Referendum Act involve administering:

-• registration of political parties under Part XI of the Electoral Act.
-The AEC maintains a Register of Political Parties which lists the parties eligible to have the party affiliation of their endorsed candidates printed on ballot papers at a federal election
+• registration of political parties under Part XI of the Electoral Act – we maintain a Register of Political Parties that lists the parties eligible to have the party affiliation of their endorsed candidates printed on ballot papers at a federal election

-• authorisation of electoral communications in Part XXA of the Electoral Act.
+• authorisation of electoral communications in Part XXA of the Electoral Act and Part IX of the Referendum Act.

-The AEC applies best practice regulator principles in exercising and assessing these regulatory functions.
-This is done in line with the Australian Government’s commitment to reduce the cost of unnecessary and inefficient regulation imposed on individuals, business and community organisations.
+We apply best practice regulator principles in line with the Australian Government’s commitment to reduce the cost of unnecessary and inefficient regulation imposed on individuals, business and community organisations.

 The principles of regulator best practice are: